-It may not be as trendy as Pilates or power yoga, but running is still a great fat-burning, stress-reducing aerobic workout.
+It may not be as trendy as Pilates or power yoga, but running is still a great aerobic workout to burn fat and reduce stress.
 Experts have long linked many health benefits to running.
 It helps increase HDL (“good”) cholesterol; helps with weight loss; builds strong bones; improves balance and coordination; lowers your risk for heart disease and diabetes; and helps improve sleep.

 Nearly anyone can run, at any age, and many people make it a lifetime habit.

 Most people can ease into a running program on their own.
 However, If you are a smoker, have a history of heart disease, high blood pressure, high cholesterol, diabetes, or problems with your hips, legs or feet, it’s wise to check with a health care provider first.
-Getting your doctor’s approval is also a good idea if you are older than 40, especially if you have not exercised for a while.
-If you are obese, you may want to try a less strenuous type of exercise first, such as walking or swimming, because running puts extra stress on your muscles and joints.
+Getting your health care provider’s OK is also a good idea if you are older than 40, especially if you have not exercised for a while.
+If you are obese, you may want to try a less demanding type of exercise first, like walking or swimming, because running puts extra stress on your muscles and joints.

 Before getting started, you’ll want to buy a good pair of athletic shoes to help you cover ground comfortably and avoid injury.
 Shoes don’t have to be expensive, but they should have a flexible sole, solid heel support, and good shock absorption.
-Replace your shoes every 300-500 miles; just like tires on your car, shoes will wear out.
+Replace your shoes every 300 miles to 500 miles.
+Just like tires on your car, shoes will wear out.

 Stay on track

 Warm up before you run, by walking for a short period first.
 If you are a beginning runner, try walking and gradually add some jogging to your routine.
 If you can comfortably talk while running, you are running at a good beginner’s pace.